-- 16.1 Each Director, manager and employee is responsible for reporting to the Chief Executive Officer or the Company Secretary (who will advise the Chief Executive Officer unless the notification involves the Chief Executive Officer personally) any breaches, or possible or likely breaches, of this Code of Conduct that they commit or of which they become aware. - 16.2 The Company Secretary and the Chief Executive Officer each must notify promptly the Chairman of the Audit and Risk Committee of any report of any breach of this Code of Conduct. - 16.3 The Chairman of the Audit and Risk Committee must: - (a) refer to the Committee for investigation any reported breach of this Code of Conduct; and - (b) report to the Board any confirmed or probable breach of this Code of Conduct and recommend action for the Board to take in response to such breach. - 16.4 If the Audit and Risk Committee considers a breach of this Code of Conduct involving a member of the Committee, that member must not be present while the matter, including any recommendations the Committee may make to the Board, is being considered by the Committee. - 16.5 The Board shall determine whether or not any breach of this Code of Conduct has occurred.
-The Board will take into consideration any findings and recommendations of the Audit and Risk Committee. - 16.6 A Director is entitled to address the Board in respect of any report made to the Board by the Audit and Risk Committee regarding a breach of this Code of Conduct by that Director but the Director must not be present during any Board deliberations concerning the matter including about any action the Board may take in respect of a breach. - 16.7 If a breach of this Code of Conduct occurs, appropriate disciplinary and remedial action will be taken.
+- 16.1 Each Director, manager and employee is responsible for reporting to the Chief Executive Officer or the Company Secretary (who will advise the Chief Executive Officer unless the notification involves the Chief Executive Officer personally) any breaches, or possible or likely breaches, of this Code of Conduct that they commit or of which they become aware. - 16.2 The Company Secretary and the Chief Executive Officer each must notify promptly the Chairman of the Audit Committee of any report of any financial breach of this Code of Conduct or the Chairman of the Risk Committee of any report of any non-financial breach of this Code of Conduct. - 16.3 The Chairman of the Audit Committee or Risk Committee must: - (a) refer to the Committee for investigation any reported breach of this Code of Conduct; and - (b) report to the Board any confirmed or probable breach of this Code of Conduct and recommend action for the Board to take in response to such breach. - 16.4 If the Audit Committee or Risk Committee considers a breach of this Code of Conduct involving a member of the Committee, that member must not be present while the matter, including anyrecommendations the Committee may make to the Board, is being considered by the Committee. - 16.5 The Board shall determine whether or not any breach of this Code of Conduct has occurred.
+The Board will take into consideration any findings and recommendations of the Audit Committee or Risk Committee. - 16.6 A Director is entitled to address the Board in respect of any report made to the Board by the Audit Committee or Risk Committee regarding a breach of this Code of Conduct by that Director but the Director must not be present during any Board deliberations concerning the matter including about any action the Board may take in respect of a breach. - 16.7 If a breach of this Code of Conduct occurs, appropriate disciplinary and remedial action will be taken.
 Depending on the nature of the breach, the action taken may range from providing training, coaching and counselling, through to formal warnings or termination.